coglinev3/ansible-development/docs/index.md

 other Linux distributions as well.
 As Vagrant provider (Hypervisors) [VirtualBox](provider/virtualbox.md "VirtualBox") or [libvirt](provider/libvirt.md) with KVM can be used, default ist VirtualBox.

+Of course, you can use this environment to develop and test other things like Java applications, but that's not the focus of this documentation.

 * [Motivation](/motivation/)
 * [Getting Started](/getting_started/)
 * [Test Ansible Roles](/test_ansible_roles/)